 "Many people fail, not for lack of ability or brains or even courage, but simply because they have never organized their energies around a goal."

-According to a survey conducted among small business owners, 80% have failed to track their business goals.
-Not surprisingly, 77% of those of failed to set and track goals, also failed to achieve their company’s vision.
-It's a clear implication that without setting clear goals and keeping a track record, you set yourself up for failure.
+According to a survey conducted among small business owners, 80% have failed to track their business goals for work evaluation.
+Not surprisingly, 77% of those who failed to set and track goals also failed to achieve their company's vision.
+It's apparent that without setting clear goals and keeping a track record, you set yourself up for failure.

 How to set employee goals?

 At the beginning of the year, there's always an overwhelming amount of information about goal-setting.
 It's a known fact that people tend to set and pursue their goals after a birthday or the first of the month.
 Although it's nice to start a new year fresh with new goals, it shouldn't be the case.
 While you might want to wait until the perfect time has come, in reality, the best time for goal setting is now.

 Goal setting is an uncomfortable process.
 It demands you to predict the unforeseen, challenges you and your team, and makes you ditch the all too familiar comfort zone, which no one really likes stepping out of.
 Nevertheless, it won't get any easier in the future.
 That's why it's crucial to start setting and tracking goals with your team and employees now.

 If your goals are not written down, it's just a wish.
 People have about 35 thoughts in a minute.
 If the goals are only in your mind, they are invariably vague and uncertain in many ways.
 Help employees write down and set their goals.
 This will inherently increase the commitment level.
 Putting things on paper or into an OKR system, will clarify your expectations and provoke the whole team to take the next necessary step.
 We also have a long in-depth manual that guides you through the process of turning objectives into results with less frantic effort, check it out here – Turning Objectives into Results.